dojo/docs/dijit/layout/StackContainer.rst

 --------------------

 StackContainer's current pane can be set via the selectChild() method, or it can be controlled from a StackController.
-StackController is a controller not in the MVC send of the word, but like a TV remote control... it's sets which page the StackController is tuned to.
+StackController is a controller not in the MVC send of the word, but like a TV remote control: it sets which page the StackController is tuned to.

 Retrieving the currently selected Container
 -------------------------------------------